-- Your business has grown and you haven’t found the right full-time CFO yet.
+- Your business shown financial growth and you haven’t found the right full-time CFO yet.
 In this case, you recognize the need for a CFO.
 But since the search can take months, you may choose to install someone on an interim basis for now.

 The only crucial aspect for someone to be an interim CFO is that they’re - by definition - not permanent.

 A part-time CFO is a senior finance executive who provides their services to you on a less-than-full-time basis, obviously.
 This could be a permanent staff member who simply doesn’t work five days per week, for example.
 But in every other sense they’re the CFO.

 More commonly, this is used to mean an outsourced CFO.
 You’ll enlist a service to provide 2-3 days’ financial support and leadership per week.
 This can mean a contractor physically in your office space, but could just as easily mean a virtual CFO or a service with rotating experts depending on your needs (more like an agency).

 The key point, as the title suggests, is that they’re with you for less than a full-time employee, whether they’re contracting or permanent.